pieterwolfert/co-speech-humanoids/README.md

 You can find the dataset and more information on the paper [here](https://sites.google.com/view/youngwoo-yoon/projects/co-speech-gesture-generation).

+#### Update 23/5
+Although training appears to provide fluent poses, I haven't been able yet to reproduce the same results as Youngwoo.
+Training time is also much longer than stated in the original paper.
+I will update this repository once I have fixed these issues.

 ----
 ### Installation
 The code is implemented in Python 3.7 and PyTorch 1.0

 The implementation in this repository is based on the pre-print as it appeared on arXiv.
 I will update the implementation when more information becomes available.
 Please create an issue when you spot bugs.

-Update 23/5: Although training appears to provide fluent poses, I haven't been able yet to reproduce the same results as Youngwoo.

 Check out [this repository](https://github.com/pieterwolfert/2d_to_3d_human_pose_converter) for translating 2D frontal pose to 3D frontal pose.